perfsonar/pscheduler/make-generic-package/make-generic-package/README.md

 ### Sources

-Source code may be in the form of a tarball downloaded from another source or a directory containing the sourc code.
+Source code may be in the form of a tarball downloaded from another source or a directory containing the source code.

 #### Tarball